-- Your habits (like exercise, eating habits, and if you smoke or drink alcohol). - How you are feeling (to see if you have depression or need a mental health provider). - Your general well-being and medical history. - Your primary language.
+- Your access to food and housing. - Your habits (like exercise, eating habits, and if you smoke or drink alcohol). - How you are feeling (to see if you have depression or need a mental health provider). - Your general well-being, oral health and medical history.
+Your primary language. - Any special health care needs, e.g. high risk pregnancy, chronic conditions, behavioral health disorders, and disabilities, etc.